-Traditionally, South Africa has a patriarchal culture, which means views on gender roles might not be as progressive as you might be accustomed to in your home country.
+Traditionally, South Africa has a patriarchal culture.
+Views on gender roles might not be as progressive as you might be accustomed to.
 While outdated mindsets are slowly developing and antiquated views are being left behind, you might find change filters through slowly in such a complicated country.

 It’s been suggested that external stresses weigh heavily on South African men.
 One study showed that South African men have sex less than men in other countries, with work pressures, a struggling economy and the distraction of social media cited as reasons for this.

 Online dating in South Africa

 If you’re struggling to meet someone through more traditional methods, you might be tempted to try online dating in South Africa.
 If you’re a young professional looking for a partner, you may find that you’ll be more successful when using online dating in a large city such as Johannesburg or Cape Town.